Administration of Buccal Seizure Medication

 First aid for a seizure:

-2. Place the child on a flat surface such as the floor being sure not to move the child any more than is necessary
+2. East the student onto a flat surface such as the floor being sure not to move the child any more than is necessary

 3. Turn the child onto his/her side to allow vomit/phlegm to be expelled rather than inhaled